UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

     Console.WriteLine(PrimaryCar.Description);
 ```

-However, the output seems incomplete.
-It would be better if there was some indication that this was also a car and it has a towbar attached.
-We can do this by _overriding_ the property:
+However, the output seems incomplete and indistinguishable from a generic road vehicle.
+It is useful that the information is retined from the parent, but it would be better if there was some indication that this was also a car and it has a towbar attached.
+We can do this by _overriding_ (and in this case extending) the property:

 In `Car.cs`
 ```C#